Skip to content

 Read this before betting your project on it.

-• ✅ The embeddable engine (yantrikdb crate / pip install yantrikdb) — used in production by the YantrikOS ecosystem since early 2026
+• ✅ The embeddable engine (yantrikdb crate / pip install yantrikdb) — used in production since early 2026

-• ✅ The wire protocol and HTTP gateway — covered by 40 tests and end-to-end verified
+• ✅ The wire protocol and HTTP gateway — 45+ tests including integration, compatibility, and crash recovery

 • ✅ Single-node mode — no replication overhead, drop-in for any HTTP-speaking client